 Historical Context

 The use of bird traps dates back to ancient civilizations.
-Archaeological evidence suggests that early humans used snares and nets to catch birds for food and clothing.
+Now, archaeological evidence suggests that early humans used snares and nets to catch birds for food and clothing.
 In many cultures, trapping birds was a vital part of survival, providing essential protein and other resources.
 Over time, these methods evolved, with different regions developing unique trap designs suited to their local bird species and environments.

 Scientific Foundations